-The parent will be advised of the outcome of the application on 16 April or the next working day, by the local authority.
-If the application is unsuccessful (unless the child gained a place at a school the parent ranked higher) the parent will be informed of the decision, related to the oversubscription criteria listed above, and has the right of appeal to an independent appeal panel.
+You will be advised of the outcome of your application on 16 April or the next working day, by the local authority on our behalf.
+If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.